What is Proofreading?

 Final Files and Receipt

-After the half pass, I’ll send your final files along with a “paid in full” receipt for your records.
+After the half pass, I’ll send your final files (tracked and clean) along with a “paid in full” receipt for your records.
 Remember, proofreading fees are tax deductions for independent authors.

 Have you booked a Two-pass Proofread?